 “Leaders should also establish a two-way flow of information for a smooth communication from the top to the bottom levels and vice versa.
 As a result, there will be a reduction in the ambiguity of messages.
 It also eliminates inaccuracies that are present in the corporate world.”

-One of our own, Andjela Vlaskalic, an HR Generalist at COING, shares the views of her colleagues:
+Andjela Vlaskalic shares the views of her colleagues:

 “Transparency remains a key ingredient for effective communication and employee engagement.
 Sharing information clearly and having everyone understand what the goal is brings meaning and acknowledgment to employees.